 AREA TASK SCORE IV&V Observations HUM - 1 Evaluate the project staffing plan and verify that adequate human resources will be available for project activities.
-4 As turnover occurs, there are indications of challenges in securing adequate resources to quickly refill positions.
+3 After encountering delays in onboarding resources due in part to COVID-19 logistical issues, Accenture deployed additional resources to help resolve the delay in completion of CMS Wave functional design documents and subsequent development activities.
+As turnover occurs, there are indications of challenges in securing adequate resources to quickly refill positions.
 HUM - 2 Verify skills and experience of project resources are adequate for the job assignments.
 5 Track management and PMO demonstrate clear accountability and performance management practices are in place and exercised.
-HUM - 3 Verify the Project Team allows for staffing adjustments to schedule and cost (e.g., learning curves when team members need to acquire new skills).
+HUM - 3 Verify the Project Team allows for staffing adjustments to schedule and cost e.g. learning curves when team members need to acquire new skills.
 5 Project Staff are provided training and lead time as new skills are required.
 Staff are added to the schedule aligning with the need for resources.
 HUM - 4 Assess team morale and any potential effects on project progress.
 4 The increased workload and complexities associated with the multi-wave approach have affected morale.
 While no serious or dramatic manifestations have been observed, stress and fatigue factors are evident at times during working sessions.
-Deadlines continue to be met in most areas and teams continue to maintain high productivity.
+As COVID-19 causes extended telecommuting situations, the Project has taken steps to connect with staff and gauge morale.
+Deadlines continue to be met in most areas and teams continue to maintain productivity.